 - a mistake in judgment,

-it is not criminal negligence — regardless of the consequences.13 Here is an example from an actual court case:
+it is not criminal negligence, regardless of the consequences.7 Here is an example from an actual court case:

 2. Punishment

-The penalties for child endangerment depend on whether your actions created a risk of “great bodily harm” or death to the child.18
+California penalties for violating 273a PC depend on whether your actions created a risk of “great bodily harm” or death to the endangered child.
+“Great bodily injury” is any significant or substantial physical injury.9

 There Was No Risk of Great Bodily Harm or Death

-If your behavior did not create a risk of great bodily injury or death, the crime is a misdemeanor offense.19
+Child endangerment that does not create a risk of great bodily injury or death is a California misdemeanor under 273a(b) PC, carrying:

 There Was A Risk of Great Bodily Harm or Death

-Child endangerment becomes a “wobbler” offense if there was a risk of great bodily harm or death to the child.
-A prosecutor can choose to charge a “wobbler” as either a misdemeanor or a felony, depending on:
+In California, child endangerment becomes a “wobbler” under 273a(a) PC if there was a risk of great bodily harm or death to the child.
+A prosecutor can choose to charge a “wobbler” as a misdemeanor or a felony depending on the facts of the case and your criminal history.

-- If the child died as a result of your criminal negligence: an additional and consecutive 4 years in prison.30
+- 4 years if the child died as a result of your criminal negligence.12

 How the Criminal Case Affects Child Custody

-Child Protective Services (CPS) may intervene and conduct an investigation if you are facing child endangerment charges.
-Depending on what they find, a family court judge may then restrict, reduce or possibly revoke your child custody rights.
+Child Protective Services (CPS) may intervene and conduct an investigation if you are facing 273a PC charges.
+Depending on what they find, a California family court judge may then restrict, reduce, or possibly revoke your child custody rights.

-Here at Shouse Law Group, we have represented literally thousands of people accused of child endangerment, and we have a long track record of persuading judges, juries, and prosecutors that our clients did not violate PC 273a.
+Here at Shouse Law Group, we have represented literally thousands of people accused of child endangerment.
+We have a long track record of persuading judges, juries, and prosecutors that our clients did not violate 273a PC.

 1) The Act Was Not Willful or Did Not Amount to Criminal Negligence

 There are many ways we can establish enough reasonable doubt that you acted willfully or with criminal negligence.
 For instance, perhaps the child’s injury was the result of an accident or only ordinary negligence.
-If so, you did not violate PC 273a.
+If so, you did not violate 273a PC.

-In many cases, we can get a medical expert to testify that the injuries appear to be the result of an accident rather than wilful infliction.
+In many cases, we can get a medical expert to testify that the injuries appear to be the result of an accident rather than willful infliction.

 2) You Were Reasonably Disciplining Your Child